Travels with V

 Cusco part four

-And it continues as the bus skids down the serpentine roads in clouds of red dust.
+And success continues as the bus skids down the serpentine roads in clouds of red dust.
 The radio is blasting out commentaries in Spanish and twice we hear the wonderful “Gooooooooooal” being exclamated, followed by “Sueciaaa!”

 Now we long for some sun and sea and oxygen, and head off to the north coast of Peru.
 Hello Punta Sal!